Hair Salon Loyalty Programme: Rebook 70% of Clients

 Pros:

-- Recognizes the personal relationship
+- Recognises the personal relationship

 - Works for chair-rental models where stylists are independent